 Only Wear Black

-While it is true that black is (arguably) the most slimming colors, plus size women should think black is the only choice for a curvy woman.
-An old style ‘rule’ some time ago for plus size women was to avoid wearing clothing that’s bright and/or light in color.
+While it is true that black is (arguably) the most slimming color, plus-size women should think black is the only choice for a curvy woman.
+An old style ‘rule’ some time ago for plus-size women was to avoid wearing clothing that’s bright and/or light in color.
 That rule is no longer a rule.

 While it’s true that light and bright colors will bring attention to the part of the body you wear them on, that’s not a bad thing.
 In fact, it can be a really great styling trick to dressing to flatter your body’s shape.
 That being said, if you love wearing bright and light colors you’re in luck because it’s all fair game here.
 One good rule of thumb to keep in mind when wearing these bolder colors is to wear them in the area of the body you want the most attention.
 So for example, if you want to highlight your bottom half to create more proportion to your shape wear a bold color skirt or pants.

-This is another thing that many women fall into the trap of doing: waiting to enjoy style until they ‘lose weight’ or are their ‘perfect size.’
-The truth is the way our bodies are right now is perfect and reason enough to allow ourselves to enjoy style.
+The truth is the way our bodies are right now is perfect and reason enough to allow ourselves to enjoy the style.
 Whatever your size or shape, don’t feel like you have to wait until your body looks a certain way before you’re able to really enjoy clothing and creating a personal style you love.